 5. The Executive Director shall assist the Board in any collective bargaining negotiations with representatives of employees if the representatives are so recognized by the Board.

 6. The Executive Director shall be responsible for the proper direction and supervision of the staff, for the care and maintenance of the Library property, for the selection of Library materials in keeping with the stated policy of the Board and for the efficiency of service to the public of the Ogdensburg Public Library.
 It shall be the Executive Director’s responsibility to oversee the operation of the Library and to determine that it is operated within its annual budget figures.
 The Executive Director shall recommend to the Board policies and carry out policies approved by the Board.

 The rules contained in the edition of Robert’s Rules of Order, Newly Revised in effect on the date of the most recent amendment of these bylaws shall govern the Board in all cases to which they are applicable and in which they are not inconsistent with these bylaws and any special rules of order the Board may adopt.

 ARTICLE VIII – AMENDMENTS

-These Bylaws maybe amended at any regular meeting of the Board by a majority vote.
+These Bylaws may be amended at any regular meeting of the Board by a majority vote.
 No amendment may be made, however, unless notice has been given in writing to each member of the Board fifteen (15) days prior to the regular meeting of the Board wherein the Bylaws amendment will be proposed.
-All proposed amendments shall be submitted in writing to the Secretary for distribution by the Secretary in accordance with these Bylaws.
+All proposed amendments shall be submitted in writing to the Secretary or Executive Director for distribution by the Secretary or Executive Director in accordance with these Bylaws.